olpotkin/ds_and_algos_modern_cpp/algorithmic-toolbox/README.md

   * [Longest common subsequence](https://www.cs.usfca.edu/~galles/visualization/DPLCS.html) by David Galles (note the longest common subsequence problem is a special case of the edit distance problem where we allow insertions and deletions only).

 * [Money Change](https://github.com/olpotkin/ds_and_algos_modern_cpp/blob/master/algorithmic-toolbox/week5/1_money_change_again/change_dp.cpp):
-   Dynamic Programming Approach: Provide hhe minimum number of coins with denominations 1, 3, 4 that changes money.
+   Dynamic Programming Approach: Provide hhe minimum number of coins with denominations `1, 3, 4` that changes money.

 * [Primitive Calculator](https://github.com/olpotkin/ds_and_algos_modern_cpp/blob/master/algorithmic-toolbox/week5/2_primitive_calculator/primitive_calculator.cpp):
-   Given a positive integer n, find the minimum number of operations needed to obtain the number n starting from the number 1.
+   Given a positive integer `n`, find the minimum number of operations needed to obtain the number `n` starting from the number 1.

 * [Edit Distance](https://github.com/olpotkin/ds_and_algos_modern_cpp/blob/master/algorithmic-toolbox/week5/3_edit_distance/edit_distance.cpp):
    The edit distance between two strings is the minimum number of operations (insertions, deletions, and substitutions of symbols) to transform one string into another.